-Join Ben Long for an in-depth discussion in this video Quiet mode, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Quiet mode, part of Nikon D5100 Essential Training.

 One thing I really like about the D5100 is that it's a very quiet camera.…Take a listen to this.
 Ah! (camera shooting)…I mean that's just a quiet shutter sound.…However, I can get it even quieter…if I go into my Release mode menu and change it to Quiet shutter release.
 And…they give you a little hint here.…This is what you want to do when you're at the symphony.…When you're illegally taking pictures at the symphony, you want it in Quiet mode.…So dial that in.…Now when I press the shutter button, the camera is a little bit quieter.…